Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part1/01_3_hpc_architecture.md

 - Amount of memory: The amount of RAM that our job requires to run; we will request 1 gigabyte.
 - Walltime: The time our job needs to complete; we will request 1 minute.

-!!! example "Exercise: Submitting scripts/fastqc.sh to the HPC"
+!!! example "Exercise: Submitting the fastqc script to the HPC"

     === "Gadi (PBS)"